Roy-lab/scMTNI/README.md

 p : default 0.5.
 The probability that an edge is present in the root cell.

 l : List of the orthogroups (id #s) to be considered as regulators.
-Note: a regulator must also be present in the species-specific list of regulators given in the species-specific config file (parameter f)
+Note: a regulator must also be present in the species-specific list of regulators given in the species-specific config file (parameter f).
+The list should only have the orthogroup IDs, not the names of the genes belonging to the orthogroup.
+The gene names are specified through parameter `m` which maps the orthogroup IDs to the gene names.

 n : List of the orthogroups (id #s) to be considered as targets.
-Note: a target must also be present in the species-specific list of targets given in the species-specific config file (parameter f)
+Note: a target must also be present in the species-specific list of targets given in the species-specific config file (parameter f).
+The list should only have the orthogroup IDs, not the names of the genes belonging to the orthogroup.
+The gene names are specified through parameter `m` which maps the orthogroup IDs to the gene names.

 d : The cell lineage tree to be used.
 This file should have 5 columns describing the tree:
 - 1. Child cell